 The Clean Air Act (CAA) requires EPA to establish national ambient air quality standards (NAAQS or standards) for certain widespread pollutants that cause or contribute to air pollution that is reasonably anticipated to endanger public health or welfare.
 CAA sections 108 and 109.
 In 1979, EPA promulgated the 1-hour 0.12 parts per million (ppm) ground-level ozone standard.
 44 FR 8202 (Feb.
 8, 1979).
 Ground-level ozone is not emitted directly by sources.
-Rather, emissions of nitrogen oxides (NOx) and volatile organic compounds (VOCs) react in the presence of sunlight to form ground-level ozone.
-NOX and VOC are referred to as precursors of ozone.
+Rather, emissions of nitrogen oxides (NO_X) and volatile organic compounds (VOCs) react in the presence of sunlight to form ground-level ozone.
+NOx and VOC are referred to as precursors of ozone.

 An area exceeds the 1-hour ozone standard each time an ambient air quality monitor records a 1-hour average ozone concentration above 0.124 ppm.
 An area is violating the standard if, over a consecutive three-year period, more than three exceedances are expected to occur at any one monitor.
-The CAA, as amended in 1990, required EPA to designate as nonattainment any area that was violating the 1-hour ozone standard, generally based upon air quality monitoring data from the threeyear period from 1987-1989.
+The CAA, as amended in 1990, required EPA to designate as nonattainment any area that was violating the 1-hour ozone standard, generally based on air quality monitoring data from the three-year period from 1987-1989.
 CAA section 107(d)(4); 56 FR 56694 (Nov.
 6, 1991).
-The CAA further classified these areas, based upon the area's design value, as marginal, moderate, serious, severe or extreme.
-CAA § 181(a).
+The CAA further classified these areas, based on the area's design value, as marginal, moderate, serious, severe or extreme.
+CAA section 181(a).
 Marginal areas were suffering the least significant air pollution problems while the areas classified as severe and extreme had the most significant air pollution problems.

 The control requirements and dates by which attainment needs to be achieved vary with the area's classification.
 Marginal areas are subject to the fewest mandated control requirements and have the earliest attainment date.
 Severe and extreme areas are subject to more stringent planning requirements but are provided more time to attain the standard.
 Serious areas are required to attain the 1-hour standard by November 15, 1999 and severe areas are required to attain by November 15, 2005 or November 15, 2007.
-The Philadelphia area is classified as severe and its attainment date is 2005.
+The Philadelphia area is classified as severe and its attainment date is November 15, 2005.

-Under section 182(c)(2) and (d) of the CAA, serious and severe areas were required to submit by November 15, 1994 demonstrations of how they would attain the 1-hour standard and how they would achieve reductions in VOC emissions of 9 percent for each threeyear period until the attainment year (rate-of-progress or ROP).
-In some cases, NOx emission reductions can be substituted for the required VOC emission reductions.
-Today, in this proposed rule, EPA is proposing action on the attainment demonstration SIP submitted by Christopher A.G.
-Tulou, Secretary of Delaware DNREC for the Philadelphia area.
-EPA is also proposing action on the State's commitment to submit ROP target calculations and the adopted measures to achieve ROP by December 2000; and take action on the State's ROP plan in a separate rulemaking action.
-In addition, elsewhere in this Federal Register, EPA is today proposing to take action on nine other serious or severe 1-hour ozone attainment demonstration SIPs.
-The additional nine areas are Greater Connecticut (CT), Springfield (Western Massachusetts) (MA), New York-North New Jersey-Long Island (NY-NJ-CT), Baltimore (MD), Metropolitan Washington D.C.
+Under section 182(c)(2) and (d) of the CAA, serious and severe areas were required to submit by November 15,

+1994 demonstrations of how they would attain the 1-hour standard and how they would achieve reductions in VOC emissions of 9 percent for each threeyear period until the attainment year (rate-of-progress or ROP).
+(In some cases, NO_X emission reductions can be substituted for the required VOC emission reductions.)
+Today, in this proposed rule, EPA is proposing action on the attainment demonstration SIP submitted by Jane T. Nishida, Secretary of the Maryland Department of the Environment for the Philadelphia area.
+EPA will take action on the State's ROP plan in a separate rulemaking action.
+In addition, elsewhere in this Federal Register, EPA is today proposing to take action on the one-hour ozone attainment demonstration SIPs for the three other States for the Philadelphia area and for nine other serious or severe 1-hour ozone nonattainment areas.
+The additional nine areas are Greater Connecticut (CT), Springfield (Western Massachusetts) (MA), New-York-North New Jersey-Long Island (NY-NJ-CT), Baltimore (MD), Metropolitan-Washington, D.C.
 (DC-MD-VA), Atlanta (GA), Milwaukee-Racine (WI), Chicago-Gary-Lake County (IL-IN), and Houston-Galveston-Brazoria (TX).